 History of the Institution

-Established in McLemoresville, Tenn. in 1842, Bethel University has greatly surpassed the expectations of its founders.
+Established in McLemoresville, Tennessee in 1842, Bethel University has greatly surpassed the expectations of its founders.

 Chartered by the State of Tennessee in 1847, Bethel began as a seminary for the Cumberland Presbyterian Church with the purpose of training young male pastors for the growing denomination.
 It was not until the college moved to McKenzie in 1872 that it first began to admit women as students.

 Enrollment grew exponentially with the introduction of the Success Program in 1997.
-Designed to help busy adults complete a bachelor’s degree in Management & Organizational Development, the college began offering classes that met one night per week at the McKenzie campus.
-Today, Bethel offers classes at seven campus locations across the state of Tennessee, including Paris, Memphis, Jackson, Clarksville, Nashville, and Chattanooga.
+Designed to help busy adults complete a Bachelor’s Degree in Management & Organizational Development, the college began offering classes that met one night per week at the McKenzie campus.
+Today, Bethel offers classes at seven campus locations across the state of Tennessee, including Chattanooga, Clarksville, Jackson, McKenzie, Memphis, Nashville, and Paris.

-Bethel University is now comprised of six separate colleges, with a multitude of on campus and online programs.
+In 2015, the College of Public Service merged with the College of Professional Studies and offers associate, bachelor’s and master’s degree programs in Criminal Justice.
+Bethel University is now comprised of three separate colleges, with a multitude of on-campus and online programs.

 Bethel University is chartered by the State of Tennessee.
-The university is accredited by the Southern Association of Colleges and Schools Commission on Colleges, or SACSCOC to award baccalaureate and master’s degrees.
+The University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, and master’s degrees.